ostix360/MLT/README.md

 ### T5 translation fine-tunig

-Evaluation of the t5-small model trained on the entire opus books dataset.
+Evaluation of the t5-small model trained on the opus books dataset.
 This model has only 60M parameters.

 As the previous model the t5-small model is fine-tuned with MLT method.